OmarOakheart/nPhase/README.md

 ![Alt text](/nPhasePipeline.jpg?raw=true "nPhase Pipeline")

+nPhase is a ploidy agnostic tool developed in python which predicts the haplotypes of a sample that was sequenced by both long and short reads by aligning them to a reference.
+It should work with any ploidy.

 # Quick-start

 If you have bioconda you can install nPhase by running the following commands in your terminal: